bwqr/yelken/README.md

 * [ ] Make its deployment to any environment an easy task
 * [ ] Provide Yelken as SaaS

+As a first step, Yelken targets reaching `0.1.0` version that should provide a good base to continue building on.
+You can check the roadmap of `0.1.0` version from [Yelken 0.1.0](https://github.com/users/bwqr/projects/3/views/1) project.

 ## Community

 There is no official channel for Yelken yet.
 However, you can express your ideas and questions in Issues or Discussions.